In this guide we’ll look at the best torque wrenches for the UK market.

 What is a torque wrench?

-Torque wrenches are designed to allow you to tighten nuts and bolts to a specific tightness.
+Torque wrenches are designed for securing nuts and bolts to a specific tightness.
 Torque is a measurement of how much force is required to make an object rotate.
-So, torque wrenches allow you to set a certain amount of torque before you start tightening.
-This allows you to confidently tighten a bolt knowing that you will not over tighten or under tighten it.
+Torque wrenches allow you to set a certain amount of torque before you start tightening, so you can confidently tighten a fixing knowing that you will never over tighten or under tighten it.

 How do I use a torque wrench?